-Patient care records were kept in electronic format on the service's practice management software system.
-A suitable back-up system was in place in case of failure of the system.
-Access to the practice management software system and patient care records was password protected and the service was registered with the Information Commissioner's Office (an independent authority for data protection and privacy rights) to make sure confidential patient information was safely stored.
+The service was registered with the Information Commissioner's Office (an independent authority for data protection and privacy rights) to make sure confidential patient information was safely stored.

-A recruitment and induction process was in place, and an induction checklist was used to make sure staff were properly inducted into their new role.
+An induction process was in place and a checklist was used to make sure this process was followed.
 It included an introduction to key members of staff, key health and safety information, a tour of the service and completing a range of online induction training modules.
 These were accessed through the provider's personnel system and were tailored to each person's job role, as well as core modules that all staff had to undertake.
 A system was in place to automatically inform the leadership team when training modules had been completed and whether the induction process was on track or behind schedule.
-This meant they could track new staff member's progress to make sure their induction process was being completed within the assigned timescale.
+This meant they could track any new staff member's progress to make sure their induction process was being completed within the assigned timescale.

-Online training and education modules included:
+The online training and education modules included: